rubenesda/stack-calima/README.md

 npm run test
 ```

+# How the server knows that favorites can bring?

+The client generates automatically a user-ID for each customer's session.
+On other words, each time the customers open the website from their browsers.
+Also, the user-ID is being stored as a cookie which will be queried each time that the client needs to send a GraphQL request to the server.
+Therefore, the user-ID is queried by the client and injected to either GraphQL query or GraphQL mutation as an input.

+Once, this information reaches the server, the GraphQL resolver `favorites` can query to the database based on user-ID requested and to bring the favorites products according to that specific user-ID.
+Then, two users/customers won't be able to see a same list of favorite products.

+The user-ID is stored as cookie due to the itself's features.
+Some of them are:
+- The data isn't quite big to be stored in another place as the LocalStorage.
+- This isn't actually a sensite data because this isn't saving any customer's personal information.
+- Also, for developement purposes, this doesn't have an expiration time.
+The cookie will keep until the customer decides to clean the cookies of the website.
+- This is useful for demonstrating how two users can see different favorites for development purposes.
+However, for production purposes this must be orchestrated according to the data pulled from the Login page.
+Here, it was developed employing a Demo shop or Mock.shop.
+Therefore, this doesn't have capabilities such as Sign Up,  Log in, and so on.

 # Authentication

 It has a simple authentication which evaluates that the token injected in the requests through the header `Authorization`  matches with the `SOURCE_TOKEN` variable saved in our environment variables.
 Here, it is employing a development token.